msyamkumar/cs220-s22-projects/lab-p2/README.md

 To get started, please create a `lab2` directory inside your `cs220` directory (if you haven't already).
 Then, open a terminal and use `cd` to navigate to `lab2` (you may need to review the steps from [lab-p1](https://github.com/msyamkumar/cs220-s22-projects/tree/main/lab-p1) to remember how to find the pathname of the `lab2` directory).

+## Learning Objectives

+After completing this lab, you will be able to...

+* Run Python code using interactive mode, script mode, and notebook "mode"
+* Write Python expressions containing mathematical, comparison, and boolean operators
+* Identify correct operator precedence order
+* Apply parentheses to override operator precedence in your expression, when needed
+* Translate English statements into Python expressions
+* Write correct boolean expressions with subparts separated by boolean operators of `or` and `and`

 ------------------------------
 ## Segment 1: Interactive Mode (Python Shell)